 Where

-Club ground school courses are taught in our air-conditioned classroom overlooking the approach end of Runway 3 and the Sanford airport.
-The Club is located at 702 Rod Sullivan Rd, Sanford, NC, 27330.
+Club ground school courses are taught in our air-conditioned classroom overlooking the approach end of Runway 3 at the Raleigh Executive Jetport at Sanford Lee County.
+We are about equidistant from The Triangle (Raleigh, Durham, Chapel Hill) and Fayetteville, Southern Pines, and Pinehurst.
+Our address is 702 Rod Sullivan Rd, Sanford, NC, 27330.
 It is just off Rt.
 1 at exit 76.

 When